Siemens Combino

 The Siemens Combino is a low-floor tram produced by Siemens Mobility (formerly Duewag).
-The first prototype was produced in 1996 at the Duewag works in Düsseldorf; the trams are now made in Krefeld-Uerdingen.
+The first prototype was produced in 1996 at the Duewag works in Düsseldorf; the trams were later built in Krefeld-Uerdingen.

 Due to its modular design using standardised components, and the resulting reduced costs, the Combino was for a time one of the most successful tram types.
-They were sold to 12 jurisdictions and a further development was sold to two others.
+They were sold in six countries and a further development was sold to two others.

-In 2007, a new generation of Combinos was sold to Bern and was known as the Siemens Combino XL.
-This was an updated version of the original design and was intended to correct defects in the original design.

-Subsequently, the model was again renamed and is now known as the Avenio M. 14 of these were produced in 2011 with 12 going to Erfurt and two to Nordhausen.
+In 2007, a new generation of Combinos was sold to Bern, known as the Combino Classic.
+This was an updated version of the original design intended to correct defects in the joints between modules.
+Fourteen of these were produced in 2011 with 12 going to Erfurt and two to Nordhausen.
+Subsequently, the model was again renamed and is now known as the Avenio M.